 The Riddle of the Sands: the Movie

-There was a movie of The Riddle of the Sands made in the seventies starring Michael York, Jenny Agutter and Simon McCorkindale, but it’s probably best forgotten.
+There was a The Riddle of the Sands movie made in the seventies starring Michael York, Jenny Agutter and Simon MacCorkindale, but it’s probably best forgotten.
 Stick with the book.

 Want to Read It?

-If you’d like to discuss anything in my The Riddle of the Sands review, please email me .
-If you thought it was good then please share it using the buttons below.
+If you’d like to discuss anything in my The Riddle of the Sands review, please email me.
+Otherwise, please feel free to share it using the buttons below.